lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 It's not obvious what a mouse can do for you here.
 Forty years on, we have a clearer idea what a good user interface can do for verification, but the situation is by no means settled.

+### AUTOMATH: the first proof assistant?

+Some people say that [AUTOMATH](https://lawrencecpaulson.github.io/tag/AUTOMATH) was the first proof assistant.
+My impression (from hearing NG de Bruijn lecture at Caltech) is that punched cards were used, but the early papers refer to an interactive mode.
+Either way, the proof text was checked one line at a time, each line representing a claim based on previous lines.
+Your proof text was everything:
+AUTOMATH did not keep track of what you were trying to prove and there was no "proof state" to display.
+In this it was quite different from the proof assistants it inspired, such as Coq and Lean.

 ### LCF and its metalanguage